School of Engineering & Applied Sciences

 Graduate Program

-To be admitted to the Master’s or Doctoral program at WSU Tri-Cities you must:
+In order to be admitted to the computer science Master’s or Doctoral program at WSU Tri-Cities you must submit an online application to the Graduate School that includes:

 • Official transcripts from all colleges and universities attended